 Hammond, also known by the hacker alias “Anarchaos,” pleaded guilty in March 2013 to one violation of the Computer Fraud and Abuse Act (CFAA), for which he was sentenced the maximum 10 years imprisonment eight months later.

 Whether the Justice Department would pursue charges against Assange for providing support to AntiSec is unclear.
-A charge of accessory after the fact in the hacking of Stratfor—which would carry a maximum sentence of 5-years imprisonment—is unlikely; namely, because it would require intent to help Hammond evade law enforcement, according to the statue.
+A charge of accessory after the fact in the hacking of Stratfor—which would carry a maximum sentence of 5-years imprisonment—would, technically, require intent to help Hammond evade law enforcement.
 Federal prosecutors in Texas indicted journalist Barrett Brown with doing just that, even though their arguments were often opaque and reliant on the use of digital-to-real-world metaphors mocked by computer experts.
 (Evidence that would have aided Brown, who faced 62 years in prison when he pleaded guilty to reduced charges in 2014, was also suppressed by the Justice Department.)

 Attorney Jay Liederman, a criminal defense attorney who handled several cases involving the CFAA, said U.S. Attorneys could easily replicate the charges against Brown in Assange’s case.
 “If they charged Barrett Brown with identity theft for republishing a link to the Stratfor files, they might try to do the same with Assange,” he said.
 The government’s case against Brown was pure “nonsense,” he said, adding that the same would be true if the government chose to level the same charges against Assange.